jhanink/javascript-things/README.md

 ```

 ## `functions`
+* Function currying reduces the 'arity' of a function into an invocation chain of unary functions
+* Partial application reduces the 'arity' of a function by binding (applying) some parameter values

-* Use default params to change the 'arity' of a function for partial application (and function currying)
+* Use default params to change the 'arity' of a function for partial application
    * Use `Function.prototype.bind` to define leading args (es5)
       * `var f = function (a,b,c) {return a+b+c}`
       * `var g = f.bind(null,1,2)`